Go to: http://goo.gl/forms/jr8hQFs6de

 PS H190 A and B are offered as a Fall-Spring sequence and must be completed in residence at UC Berkeley.
 PS H190A is a fall only, 4-unit, P/NP course; PS H190B is a spring only, 4-unit, letter-graded course.

 The honors seminar is a limited enrollment course.
 There are two sections, each capped at approximately 20 students.
 Section assignments are determined by the two instructors and are based on the subject of the student's research.
-Students could be assigned to either section, and it is highly recommended that applicants keep both section times open in their schedules if they are held at different times.
+Students could be assigned to either section.

 For thesis topics in the area of international relations, comparative politics, and political theory, students could be assigned to Prof. Amy Gurowitz's course (section 001).